efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 Another obstacle in incorporating knowledge about the narrative structure to our task (i.e., summarization on CSI episodes) is that we do not have structure-specific annotations or any other indication about the presence of TP events in the episodes.
 For this reason we use the [*TRIPOD dataset*](https://github.com/ppapalampidi/TRIPOD) containing movie screenplays and annotated TP events in order to pre-train a TP identification network.
 We use the same architecture as in [5], but we simplify the network to only consider screenplay scenes --we exclude the plot synopsis information-- and predict the scenes that act as TP events.
 For each of the five TPs, the network outputs a probability for each screenplay scene to represent the given event.

-## SUMMER
+## Summarization model: SUMMER

-How can we incorporate the knowledge about the narrative structure --via the pre-trained TP identification network-- into the general summarization algorithms presented above?
+**How can we incorporate the narrative structure into the general summarization algorithms?**

-The general idea is this:

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/ezgif.com-gif-maker.gif" height="70">
 </p>

-So, given the screenplay segmented into scenes, we first identify the scenes that act as TPs.
-Then, we decide which scenes to include to the summary based on their relationship with these key events.
-Finally, we have a video summary by combining the selected scenes.
+Given the screenplay segmented into scenes, we first identify the scenes that act as TPs.
+Then, we decide which scenes to include to the summary based on their relationship with these key events -- i.e., we want to select scenes that are semantically close to at least one TP event.
+Finally, we produce a video summary by combining the selected scenes.

 **Unsupervised as structure-aware TextRank**